The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 If you’ve enjoyed reading this blog post, please consider sharing it, so others may read also.
 Thank you!

-On the next blog post—General Robert E. Lee’s personal history, and how he came to take part in this essential part of American history—The end of the American Civil War—Appomattox Court House—a village steeped in history—Part 3
+On the next blog post—General Robert E. Lee’s personal history, and how he came to take part in this essential part of American history—The end of the American Civil War—Appomattox Court House—All about Robert E. Lee—Part 3

 Primary Sources: Campaigning with Grant by General Horace Porter, 1897; Lee at Appomattox by Charles Frances Adams, 1902; Various NPS brochures; The End of an Era by John S. Wise, 1901; Personal Memoirs of U. S. Grant, 1894; The Life of General Robert E. Lee by G. Mercer Adam, 1905; A Personal History of Ulysses S. Grant by Albert D. Richardson, 1885; Ulysses S. Grant by Owen Lister, 1901; Memoirs of Robert E. Lee by A. L. Long, 1885; Life and Letters of Robert Edward Lee by Rev. J. William Jones, 1906; Biography of Wilmer McLean by Frank P. Cauble, 1969.